-The process she outlined included "consulting with" both "university professors" and "our Head of Audiences" (Ellie interview, 16.8.20) which suggested a very top-down approach, in which high-status adults were positioned as the experts on the safety of young people, over and above the young people themselves, even when those young people had more lived experience of the political situation in question.
-As Callum and the Hong Kong activists were all over 18 years old - and therefore adults - at the time of the project, the choice to centre other voices in making decisions about their safety was a rather disempowering and infantilizing move by gallery workers, quite at odds with the supposed egalitarian ethos of 1525.
+The process she outlined included "consulting with" both "university professors" and "our which high-status adults were positioned as the experts on the safety of young people, over and above the young people themselves, even when those young people had more lived experience of the political situation in question.
+As Callum and the Country X activists were all over 18 years old - and therefore adults - at the time of the project, the choice to centre other voices in making decisions about their safety was a rather disempowering and infantilizing move by gallery workers, quite at odds with the supposed egalitarian ethos of 1525.
 The gallery's process of risk management in Oil and Water thus enacted a dominating mode of hospitality as care-as-control (Bulley, 2015), which, at times, seemed to prioritize the protection of the institution's reputation over positioning young people as active collaborators.